Supporting Free-Threaded CPython

 pyclass

-.
-For example, consider the following PyClass
+example, consider the following implementation:

 #[pyclass]